Company Logo - Home Link

 Check here for even more concerts in the NYC area this January

-2. Attend a Sports Event
+2. Watch a Sports Event

-If temperatures become uncomfortably cold, head indoors and see some athletes sweat!
 This month, you can see ice hockey inside an arena or a football game.

 Though football stadiums are outdoors, the boisterous, electric atmosphere at a Giants or Jets game is worth braving the elements.